lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 };
 ```

-The matching bindings file has the following contents:
+The _compatible_ binding has the following contents:

 ```yaml
 description: Custom properties